timniederhausen/gn-build/README.md

 * `is_clang` (default: false): Favor Clang over the platform default (GCC/MSVC).
 * `use_lld` (default: false): Use the new LLD linker.
   This requires `is_clang` to be true.
+* `clang_base_path` (default: ""): The path of your Clang installation folder (without /bin).
+If you use Clang on Windows, you are required to set this, as the Clang installation isn't automatically detected.

 ### Windows toolchain